15 Odds and Ends

 Tip: Use static_cast for safe conversions between numeric types.
 Use dynamic_cast for safe downcasting in class hierarchies.
 Avoid const_cast and reinterpret_cast unless you have a very specific reason.
 Never use C-style casts in new C++ code.

-Time
+15.4 Time

 Programs often need to work with time — measuring how long something takes, pausing execution, or converting between time units.
 C++ provides the <chrono> library for this.

-Measuring Elapsed Time
+15.4.1 Measuring Elapsed Time

-The most common use of <chrono> is measuring how long a piece of code takes to run. std::chrono::steady_clock is the right clock for this because it never jumps forward or backward.
+The most common use of <chrono> is measuring how long a piece of code takes to run.
+For this, std::chrono::steady_clock is the right clock because it never jumps forward or backward.
 The key functions are:

 static time_point steady_clock::now(); // current time

-Duration duration_cast<Duration>(duration d); // convert between time units
+Duration duration_cast<Duration>(duration d); // convert time units

-Rep duration::count() const; // get the numeric value
+Rep duration::count() const; // the numeric value

 void this_thread::sleep_for(duration d); // pause execution